SaintNameless/CloudNative/readme.md

-# DineHub - Restaurant Ordering System
+# CloudNative - Restaurant Ordering System
-DineHub is a comprehensive restaurant ordering system built using Spring Cloud.
+This is a comprehensive restaurant ordering system built using Spring Cloud.
 It provides functionalities for both ordinary users and administrators to manage orders, users, menus, and more.

 ## Microservices
 The system is composed of several microservices: